-Michael Gallagher

-Katrina Vanstone

-Angus Gallagher

-Katrina Vanstone Michael Gallagher is the Non-Executive Chair of the ASX listed Fat Prophets Global Contrarian Fund, having held this position since FPC listed.
+Michael Gallagher is the Non-Executive Chair of the ASX listed Fat Prophets Global Contrarian Fund, having held this position since FPC listed.
 Michael is also the Director of The Australian branch of the Alternative Investment management association (AIMA) having been appointed in 2014.
-He is a director of the Alternative Future Foundation, a key industry charity supporting many charitable causes.
+He is a director of the Alternative Future Foundation, a key industry charity supporting many charitable causes for over 20 years.
 Michael also Chairs Australian Students Asset management, a university student funds management programme designed to align students and industry.
 Prior to AIMA, Michael was CEO and Co-Founder of Kima Capital in Australia and Hong Kong.
 He has also held positions as Australasian Head of Equites for Rand Merchant Bank and was a Divisional Director in Equity Derivatives at Macquarie Bank in Australia, South Africa and the UK.
 Michael holds a BComm in Econometrics and Finance from UNSW.